Breakthrough-Energy/docs/_sources/user/installation_guide.rst.txt

 How to Run Scenario
 -------------------
-Follow the instructions in the :doc:`../powersimdata_package` README.
+Follow the instructions in the :doc:`../powersimdata/scenario` tutorial.

 .. _GitHub: https://github.com/Breakthrough-Energy